eshlomo1/CloudSec/CFIR (Cloud IR)/EntraID_M365_Azure_Logs.md

 NSG flow logs - Contains information about ingress and egress IP traffic through a Network Security Group.
 Log type is JSON format, shows outbound and inbound flows on a per-rule basis.

+Azure Kubernetes Service - This log contains the usual Activity Logs and platform metrics automatically.
+Control plane logs for AKS clusters are implemented as resource logs in Azure Monitor.
+Resource logs aren’t collected and stored until you create a diagnostic setting.

+Azure Cosmo DB - Diagnostic settings can be used to log events from the following fields: CollectionName, DatabaseName, OperationType, Region, StatusCode.
+Logs are not collected and stored by default and should be via diagnostic setting.